Originally Published on January 19, 2023. Last Updated on June 12, 2023.

 4. Paper Fern Table Centerpieces

 Like something out of a fairytale, DIY paper fern centerpieces bring magic and whimsy to wedding tables.
-Pull out your Cricut or craft scissors and find pattern ideas on Pinterest or Etsy—and make sure to use thick card stock for sturdy faux foliage.
+Pull out your Cricut or craft scissors and find pattern ideas on Pinterest or Etsy—and make sure to use thick card stock for a sturdy final product.

 5. Feathery Centerpieces